Covid 19 Policy

 Cleaning cottages and key areas on site:

 All our cleaning staff have been provided with PPE, facemasks, gloves, and all products required to ensure a safe changeover for guests and our staff.
 Additional cleaning protocols have been put in place to allow for extra processes during changeover.
-Staff temperatures are taken at the start of their shift.

 We have removed all guest books, comments books and shared items in the cottage to minimise cross contamination and spread of infection.
 We are in the process of preparing our new online digital guestbook.